 Responsible for the maintenance and operation of the library's computer network.
-Holds neither a degree in Computer Science or related field, or administrator certification from a major vendor such as Microsoft or Cisco.
+Holds neither of the following: a degree in Computer Science or related field, an administrator certification from a major vendor such as Microsoft or Cisco.

 NON BOOK PRINT MATERIAL EXPENDITURES: